bark-simulator/bark-ml/Readme.md

 * Soft-Actor-Critic (SAC)

 ## Quick-Start

 In order to use BARK-ML a virtual python environment is recommended and can be installed using the command `bash install.sh`.
 Next, to enter the created virtual environment run the command `source dev_into.sh`.
 Now, bazel build commands can be executed, such as `bazel test //...`.

+## Run Experiments

+You can run the provided example experiment using: `bazel run //configurations/01_sac_highway:experiment -- --mode=train`.